pomerantsev/accented/CONTRIBUTING.md

 * Publishing the new version to NPM.
 * Creating a tag and a release in Github that duplicates the changelog entry contents.

+**Note:** Before merging, consider reformatting the changelog entries.
+We’re using a default format provided by [@changesets/changelog-github](https://www.npmjs.com/package/@changesets/changelog-github), however that’s not very flexible, and we’d like to replace it with a custom format moving forward.

 ### Releasing a snapshot version

 We may choose to release a snapshot version for testing at any time.